Ephenia/Pokeclicker-Scripts/README.md

 ![](https://i.imgur.com/GHt61hr.png)

-To gear icon to the left of the Start Menu.
+The gear icon to the left of the Start Menu that you see there.
 <hr>
 <b>More to be added soon.</b>